Ruuucker/Ruuucker.github.io/_posts/articles/2018-03-10-How-Kerberos works.md

 When a user wants to talk to the TGS, he lets kerberos know about it.
 The user gives only his name and the name of the service, in return receives a ticket encrypted with the client's key for communication between the user and the service.
 The kerberos service response contains the public key for the user / service that will be used by both parties, and is encrypted with the service key that the user wants to contact, the general ticket for the user / service.
 Here is the structure:

 ~~~
-((Tc,s)Ks; Kc,s)Kc; where Tc,s - is the Ticket shared between Clietn and Server; Kc,s - is the Key shared between Clietn and Server; Ks - server's key; Kc - client's key.
+((Tc,s)Ks; Kc,s)Kc
 ~~~
+Where Tc,s - is the Ticket shared between Clietn and Server; Kc,s - is the Key shared between Clietn and Server; Ks - server's key; Kc - client's key.

 ![2]({{ site.baseurl }}/assets/img/posts/2.jpg){:class="imghalf"}